Tinka8ell/DailyOffice/README.md

 ## Body

-Contains an array of sections.
+Contains a template of an array of sections.
 Sections - one of:

+* Template (so we can chain)
 * Heading (size 2+)
 * Paragraph
-* Bible reading
+* Bible Quote
 * Meditation
 * Extended Bible Reading
 * OMS Prayers